 Dyspepsia in Children

-Each of these symptoms can be due to either an organic disease or functional gastrointestinal disease.
-In children, an organic cause is suggested if the following circumstances are present:
+Each of these symptoms can be due to either a structural disease or functional gastrointestinal disease.
+In children, a structural cause is suggested if the following circumstances are present:

 - Young age (less than 5 years of age)